-How do we find a stabilizing feedback control function?
 Modern control theory gives us a number of analytical tools for finding feedback controls.
 The method we chose for optimization of a controller designed using pole placement method, is a genetic algorithm.
 There are many optimization algorithms but they have a hard time finding the optimal (global) solution in multi-parameter search space.
 A genetic algorithm is a parallel, global search technique that emulates natural genetic operations.
 Because it simultaneously evaluates many points in the parameter space, it is more likely to converge toward the global solution.
 We used a genetic algorithm that modifies parameters for the pole placement method of design for a feedback control system.

-As an example of application for this technology, we will develop a pole placement designed feedback control system that automatically stabilizes an inverted pendulum system while moving the cart to its commanded position.
+As an example of application for this method, we will develop a pole placement designed feedback control system that automatically stabilizes an inverted pendulum system while moving the cart to its commanded position.
+After that, we will use it a direct inverse architecture of a neuro-controller used for our problem.

-We used Matlab implementation for all the needed components [3]: the control system and the genetic algorithm.
+We used Matlab implementation for all the needed components: the control system, the genetic algorithm and the neuro-controller [1].